-Another important obligation is for the arranging and renewal of buildings insurance.
+Another important obligation is arranging and renewing buildings and other required insurances.
 As they don’t own the property itself, most leaseholders will only own contents insurance.

 The lease may state that as the freeholder, you must obtain comprehensive buildings cover.
 This is in everyone’s best interests, of course, as any damage which occurs can be rectified far less painfully.
 If the responsibility to insure does sit with the freeholder and you fail to fulfil this obligation, you run the risk of having to personally pay for any damage to be rectified should it occur.

 Ensure that the policy you take out is specifically landlord’s building insurance and not simply residential.
 Your insurer should be able to help you choose cover which is most appropriate.

 While you are responsible for setting, collecting and spending the service charges, the amount levied must be ‘reasonable’ or your leaseholders could challenge you at a tribunal.
 Calculations for the service charge must be set out in the lease.
 It should state that leaseholders pay an equal share of the costs towards maintenance and repairs, plus payment terms.

 Additionally, you must send leaseholders a management report which clearly shows where the money has been spent.
 Costs for various services will fluctuate, but in the event that the total comes in under budget, it’s good to reimburse the leaseholders.